 The trailhead of the Sentier cathare is situated near the train station in Foix next to the stream Ariège, and leads after sixteen kilometers to the village of Roquefixade and the second stage of my tour.

 Roquefixade is a very small village of about one hundred inhabitants somewhat aloof from major traffic ways.

 The place possessed also a castle (built in the 11th or 12th century) until its complete demolition in the 17th century.

-The final destination of my tour was Montségur fifteen kilometers south-east from Roquefixade.
+The final destination of my tour was Montségur fifteen kilometers south-east of Roquefixade.

 This very location was the last resort for the Cathars, a persecuted Christian movement in the 13th century who are the actual eponym for the Cathar Trail.

 After the capture of Montségur in 1244 by a large contingent of French royal troops and burning alive its still resisting inhabitants (the usual verdict for supposed heretics at the time), the Cathar castle on the crest was razed to the ground and replaced by a new château shortly after – the remains of this one still present and visible today.

 The described tour was only a foretaste of what would follow the next years – hiking in high altitude mountains and on really challenging trails like the GR20 on Corsica.

 Nevertheless the Sentier cathare is a trail I want to repeat, or even complete this tour one day.
 I cannot imagine ever getting bored of tours like these, however short they may be.